 There are many open-source CI-CD orchestration tools available in the market that can track the changes, detect bugs, and inform the respective personnel in time to minimize the damage.

 Massive applications and multiple pipelines

 As the digital business models are growing, and the complexity of applications is increasing; it is natural for enterprises to have multiple large-scale applications in different levels of production.
 As the code repositories are mounting up, it certainly becomes a task to analyze issues and dig for a root cause rapidly to match the expectations of delivery.

 This is what we do to overcome such situations.
 We can employ CI-CD templates for all the project teams across the organization but break down the massive projects into smaller modules.
 This simplifies the reporting process, speeds up the recovery and ensures delivery is in-line with business expectations.

-A flawed CI pipeline slows down the entire process which will cost you more than not having a CI pipeline at all.
+A flawed Continuous Integration pipeline slows down the entire process which will cost you more than not having a continuous integration pipeline at all.

 Cost and Resource Management

 Although continuous integration aids the speed and continuity that is demanded by DevOps, one should be cautious with easily consumable public clouds which can easily blow up the budgets.
 It is a good time to remember that the underlined objective of CI-CD is Sustainability – in terms of code, infrastructure, and resources.
 Businesses should pull themselves out of ‘at any cost’ attitude.